 - they may be very excited.

 The most common dog bite injuries are scratches, lacerations and puncture wounds.
-However, severe dog attacks may cause broken bones, nerve damage, detached limbs — even death.
+However, severe dog attacks (sometimes called “maulings”) can cause broken bones, nerve damage, detached limbs — even death.
 If you or someone you love is injured by a dog, the following steps should be taken:

 - seek immediate medical attention.

-- take photos of the injury as soon as possible.
+- take photos of the injury as soon as practical.

 - contact animal control and file a report (if your city does not have an animal control office, call the police department).

-- contact a Michigan injury lawyer to determine whether legal action is appropriate and to preserve your rights.
+- contact a Michigan injury lawyer to preserve your rights and determine whether legal action is appropriate.

 Types Of Michigan Dog Bite Claims

-Dogs are a part of our everyday lives.
-Because these animal companions are so prevalent in our society, it’s important to understand Michigan dog bite laws.
-Essentially, a dog bite suit in Michigan can be brought three different ways:
+Dogs are a big part of our everyday lives, which is why it’s important to understand Michigan dog bite laws.
+Essentially, a dog bite lawsuit can be brought three different ways: